4. Appealing a school's decision

 If your child hasn’t got a place, contact your local council for schools with places.

 You’ll be sent a letter with the decision about your child’s school.
 You can appeal against the decision.
 The letter will tell you how.

 You must appeal against each rejection separately.

 Appeals for infant classes

-For 5 to 7 year olds, the class size is limited to 30.
+In reception, year 1 and year 2, the class size is limited to 30.
 Your application can be turned down if all the classes already have 30 children.

 You can still appeal if your child would have been offered a place.
 Your appeal could be successful if: